Fishes (The Bear): Casting

-Costuming

-Tiff puts on a 1989 sweatshirt after she pukes all over her sweater because of morning sickness.
-Carmy wears a pieced, rugby-style polo shirt in French navy blue from the Palace X Ralph Lauren brand.
-The Fak brothers are wearing L.L.
-Bean plaid.
+Costume design

+Costumer Courtney Wheeler chose several items in the episode to reflect where characters were at this time.
+Carmy's wearing of a European brand of jeans were intended to be indicative of the character's recent time overseas and "the gateway to liking denim."
+For the costuming of the character of Donna, Wheeler explained that Jessica Rodriguez, who does the aging and dying for the costume department, would "take [Donna's] stained shirt and pants and match the pasta sauce stains exactly on multiple sets so we could wash the dirty ones and keep filming."
+Mikey is depicted in a simple outfit of a shirt and jeans despite the event's formality.
+Per Wheeler, that is all he can manage at this point: "He's just waking up every morning and surviving, at that point...for where he is in his mental state and who he is, it felt like that was where he was at."

+Hair styling

+Ally Vickers, head of The Bear hair department, was inspired by Who's Afraid of Virginia Woolf? for the design of Donna Berzatto's hair, because she's meant to look "pristine on the outside, but she's in the depths of addiction and was coming undone."
+Curtis wore a wig for the shoot.

 Set decoration

 Set decorator Eric Frankel described the look for Donna's house as "Italian Christmas with an '80s twist."
-Gillian Jacobs told The Hollywood Reporter that she "understood more about the family from being on that incredible set they built.
-It was so detailed.
-There was this almost caricature-like drawing of Michael with a dog that I remember in one room.
-Donna's room was amazing, even though you only saw little parts of it onscreen, and I remember thinking okay, I understand more about this woman after seeing this."
+The set decoration spotlights the Berzatto family's Roman Catholicism as Donna has "decorated the house with nativity sets and has a crucifix hanging in the kitchen."

 Filming

 Unlike the rest of the series, which is shot digitally, this flashback episode was shot on 35mm film.
 The episode was filmed in a house in Evanston, Illinois.
 There were four days of filming scenes on the first floor of the house, prior to the longer dinner-table segment.

 Star Jeremy Allen White recounted that production of the episode was relatively smooth, and praised the egoless, collaborative environment on set.
 Ebon Moss-Bachrach said that there was a lot of camaraderie among the guest stars on set, and later went on to praise Jamie Lee Curtis' acting ability and performance in the episode.
 Chris Witaske, who portrays Sugar's partner Pete, said that the preparation for the episode was more chaotic than the rest of the series, particularly due to the large amount of dual-dialogue in the script.

-Storer revealed that Bernthal was originally given a rubber prop fork to throw at Odenkirk during the dinner argument scene, but that was then later substituted for a plastic fork so that Bernthal could better "whip it" for the camera.